SoroushGhodrat/Goal-Tracker-Fullstack/README.md

 ### Running the Frontend

-Initiate the frontend by executing `npm start` in the first terminal.
+Initiate the frontend by executing `npm run dev` in the first terminal.

 ### Running the Backend